-Due to the COVID-19 pandemic, our 2020 Science on the Swan Conference will be postponed until 2021.
-Our theme for 2021 is Driving Translational Research – Embedding Research and Innovation in Health Care.
+The theme for the Science on the Swan 2021 is Driving Translational Research – Embedding Research and Innovation in Health Care.

 The Science on the Swan Conference will showcase the very best of research and scientific endeavour in Western Australia.
 Covering a mix of fundamental, biomedical, clinical, health and social science.
 It offers linkage opportunities for both industry and researchers, especially connecting early career to more senior and established health science and clinical leaders.
 It’s an opportunity to showcase the skills we have right here in Perth and help translate WA scientific efforts into real impacts to deliver better health outcomes to the wider community locally, nationally, and internationally.

 Neuroscience & the Senses – Healthy Ageing across the Life Course

 Science on the Swan 2019 was the 5th conference hosted by the West Australian Health Translation Network (WAHTN) and the first co-chaired by the Ear Science Institute Australia, the Perron Institute for Neurological and Translational Science and the Lions Eye Institute.
 Speakers covered a large range of topics including hearing loss; Meniere’s disease, eye disease, MedTech – wearable and implantable, Phenotyping and personalised medicine, stroke treatment and recovery, Dementia, Alzheimer’s disease, Bipolar disorder and healthy ageing.